adrians/meta-amateurradio/README.md

 ## Hints

 * Some digital modes (WSPR, FT8, etc.) require a synchronized system clock.
-If the board.
-You might want to install `ntpdate` on the board (from meta-networking layer).
+If the board does not have a synchronized RTC module but has an internet connection, you might want to install `ntpdate` (from the `meta-networking` layer).

 * Some packages (WSJT-X, JS8Call) depend on fortran libraries, but the fortran runtime is not enabled by default in the yocto project.
 You'll need to add the